 The NFEC financial literacy curriculum and presentations are engaging and fun, yet also meet core educational standards.
 Materials are available for all ages – kids through adults.
 The programming has been widely recognized for its ability to connect with students and inspire participants of all ages and socioeconomic backgrounds to take positive financial action.

 The NFEC’s technology assets leverage best practices in eLearning and vivid design to create a unique learning experience where participants start to take action toward building a sound financial foundation.
 Participants complete real-world activities and all aspects are measured.
 Flexible design accommodates a variety of schedules and learning outcomes, and provides blended learning options.

-Let experienced and highly-qualified consultants work with those you serve in a personal setting conducted by live stream, phone, or in-person visits.
+Let experienced and highly-qualified consultants work with you.
 Consultants can answer specific questions or guide the learning process.
 For those looking for personalized lessons and accountability, this support provides the most customizable option for the individual learner.

 Interactive Experiences, Contests & Gamified Learning

 Including interactive experiences, challenges, and contests adds a gamification element to financial education programming that can enhance the learning experience.
 Although most popular with youth programming there are ways to includes this for select adult populations.
 From financial scavenger hunts to employee education contests and character-based events for kids – the NFEC provides options for you.

 The NFEC offers you a variety of customized branding options to ensure that your organization’s messaging is communicated in alignment with your objectives.
 View the branding options below.